zesty-io/parsley/pvl/README.md

+# Development state notes

+[X] Setup React Webpack (React 16 to matches manager-ui) [X] Install React-DND
+[X] Connect DND to component
+[X] setup DND decorator API https://react-dnd.github.io/react-dnd/docs/api/drop-target [X] Test dragging and dropping
+[ ] Connect to remove endpoint in zesty, store in top level state [ ] pass content down to content bank, display layoutobjects (pass in types as props) [ ] Expand layoutobject to have different behaviors per type and content [ ] Make a layoutobject (columns) droppable once in the canvas (and a new way to delete them) [ ] Start Matching design

 # Parsley Visual Layout Tool

 A NO CODE tool for authoring HTML layouts that outputs HTML and CSS with Zesty.io Parsley references.